 Cloudflare’s default configuration only allows proxying of HTTP traffic and will break mail traffic.

-If you are following the best practices for Cloudflare MX records and still have issues sending or receiving mail, follow these troubleshooting steps:
+If you are following the best practices for MX records on Cloudflare mentioned below and still have issues sending or receiving mail, follow these troubleshooting steps:

 Are DNS records missing?

 Contact your mail administrator to confirm the DNS records for your domain are correct.
-Refer to our guides on either configuring MX records or configuring TXT records if you need assistance to add or edit DNS records.
+Refer to our guide on managing DNS records in Cloudflare if you need assistance to add or edit DNS records.

 Contact your mail provider for assistance.